Written By: Dr David Owens, Specialist in Family Medicine

 The integration of data from wearable devices with Electronic Health Records (EHRs) signifies a major leap forward in personalised healthcare.
 Apple's HealthKit initiative is one example of this trend.
 Health data collected by the Apple Watch is synched with EHR systems used by healthcare professionals.
 This integration has been made possible through partnerships3 with healthcare institutions, such as Johns Hopkins Medicine.
 At OT&P we have already explored this option via our App and envisage having this functional in the not too distant future.

 The benefits of this type of integration are supported by research and pilot programs.
 For instance, Cedars-Sinai Medical Center's study4 found that incorporating wearable health data into EHRs significantly enhances patient engagement and outcomes.
 This integration has shown promise in improving the management of chronic conditions and overall health awareness.
 Additionally, leveraging patient-generated health data has been shown to improve the efficiency of healthcare delivery, according to a report5 by the Healthcare Information and Management Systems Society (HIMSS).
-This approach not only reduces the burden of data entry for clinicians but also increases the accuracy of health records and enables more timely and targeted interventions, ultimately contributing to better patient outcomes and cost savings for healthcare systems.
+This approach reduces the burden of data entry for clinicians and increases the accuracy of health records and enables more timely and targeted interventions, ultimately contributing to better patient outcomes and cost savings for healthcare systems.

 The Role of Wearables in Personal Health Management

+What are the benefits of wearable technology in healthcare?
 It is clear that these devices have value beyond fitness tracking; they have the potential to drive positive behavioural change encouraging users to take charge of their health and adopt healthier lifestyles.
 By providing immediate feedback on physical activity, sleep patterns, heart rate, and more, wearables motivate individuals to increase their daily activity levels.

 The importance of physical activity in reducing the risk of chronic illness and enhancing health is well recognised.
 Wearable devices have been shown to increase physical exercise.
 For example, a study6 published in The Lancet Digital Health found that users of wearable activity trackers showed a significant increase in physical activity—equivalent to nearly an extra day of walking per month compared to non-users.
 This boost in activity is associated with reduced rates of heart disease, stroke, and diabetes in addition to improved metrics of psychological well-being.